Chart Color Schemes

 Whitsundays displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The latest Census data shows that 43.1% of dwellings in Whitsundays were houses, with the remaining 56.9% being semi-detached homes, apartments, and other types.
-This is compared to Non-Metro Qld's figures of 74.7% houses and 25.3% other dwellings.
-Home ownership in Whitsundays stood at 34.4%, with mortgaged properties at 10.9% and rented ones at 54.7%.
-The median monthly mortgage repayment was $1,790, higher than Non-Metro Qld's average of $1,700.
-Meanwhile, the median weekly rent in Whitsundays was $356, compared to Non-Metro Qld's figure of $350.
-Nationally, mortgage repayments were lower at $1,863 and rents were higher at $375.
+The dwelling structure in Whitsundays, as per the latest Census, consisted of 43.1% houses and 56.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Qld had 74.7% houses and 25.3% other dwellings.
+Home ownership in Whitsundays was at 34.4%, with the remaining dwellings either mortgaged (10.9%) or rented (54.7%).
+The median monthly mortgage repayment in the area was $1,790, higher than Non-Metro Qld's average of $1,700.
+The median weekly rent figure was recorded at $356, compared to Non-Metro Qld's $350.
+Nationally, Whitsundays's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing